 This is typical of almost all legacy landscapes where over the years customized code has engulfed the EDI landscape.
 Custom maps, custom EDI types, flat structures and in-house developed structures would have been constantly creeping into the EDI estate.
 More the customization, more complex the migration.

 Solution : The modernization project should be wary of this and not look at doing a one to one migration.
 Most times, simplification could be the answer to address such situations.
 As part of the analyse and design phases, the project should look for opportunities;

 - Design with re-usability as the core principle

 Due to poor governance structures and processes, legacy landscapes are usually plagued with multiple versions of code, duplicated efforts, inefficient exception handling and longer RCA time.

 Solution : Like any integration landscape, establishing a governance model is important.
 The modernization initiative should not only look at migrating off from the legacy platform to the latest technology platform but also put in place a process around governing the landscape as part of the ongoing operations.
 SOA principles around governance can be tweaked to help establish best practices in the modernized landscape.

 Trading partner management (TPM) functionalities as part of the EDI platforms are also highly recommend to be leveraged.
-TPM provides flexible configuration driven framework to quickly provision an EDI flow for trading partners.
-TPM helps create template based implementation which is an important accelerator.
+TPM provides a flexible configuration driven framework to quickly provision an EDI flow for trading partners.
+TPM helps create a template-based implementation which is an important accelerator.